llevi95/llevi95/README.md

 # Hi there 👋, I'm Levi
-I'm from currently based in Austria, and I do data analytics/engineering.
+I'm from currently based in Vienna, and I do data analytics/engineering.
 I really enjoy learning about data science, and working with databases.
 I also enjoy perfecting my automation skills for my own projects.

 - 🔭 I’m currently Internal server migration
 - 🌱 I’m currently learning Data science